 The play Seven Against Thebe enlarges the context of Antigone’s actions – as well as Creon’s overreaction.
 The play also sheds light upon the conflict between Creon and Antigone.
 Why is it of such an import to Creon that Polyneices is not given a dignified burial ceremony?
 And why is it so important that Antigone is punished with the greatest penalty because she attempted to bury her brother?
 Why is Creon so relentless?

 Interpreted in this way, Antigone revolves around standing by, until death, the act of arranging a regent’s funeral.
 But, more overlooked, also around who is and may become a statesman.
 The brothers’ agreement to take yearly turns in reigning is an actual loosening up of the monarchy, and Antigone is honouring the brother who was adhering to the new order.
-Her lines – and Creon’s – shows that she is conscious of her challenging of the power (the autocratic rule) and that her actions is a capability test verifying that she has the traits to shoulder a regent’s position.
-It is Antigone who is next in line to the throne after her brothers, not their uncle Creon.
+Her lines – and Creon’s – show that she is conscious of her challenging of the power (the autocratic rule) and that her actions are a capability test verifying that she has the traits to shoulder a regent’s position.
+It is Antigone who is next in line to the throne after her brothers, not their father’s uncle Creon.
 Did perhaps Antigone and Polyneices have in mind a scenario of a wider democratic struggle?